miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 - `sa_top_topics/`: Folder with the summary files that contain the average sentiment score per day for each topic (From the top 30 most correlated topics).

 ### Large_Data - Directory
 It is recommended to define a local directory for this directory as it will store the inital dataset and large preprocessed data files.
 The inital dataset is around 8 GB in size, and some intermediate files are greater than 1GB.
 Expect this directory to be above 15GB if you run all the codes.
+This directory and the files are not uploaded in this Github Repository.

 - `all-the-news-2-1/`: Folder downloaded from "All the News 2.0" containing the file all-the-news-2-1.csv
 - `filtered_news_parquets/`: Folder with the processed parquet files organized by Publisher category and by year.